GoogleCloudPlatform/professional-services-data-validator/samples/run/README.md

 ### Quick Steps

-The dpeloyment logic is discussed in more detail below; however, to quickly deploy you follow follow this simple script:
+The deployment logic is discussed in more detail below; however, to quickly deploy DVT, follow this simple script:

 ```
 export PROJECT_ID=<PROJECT-ID>